Thebes, Greece: Roman and Byzantine period

-During the early Byzantine period it served as a place of refuge against foreign invaders.
-From the 10th century, Thebes became a centre of the new silk trade, its silk workshops boosted by imports of soaps and dyes from Athens.
+From the 11th century, Thebes became a centre of the new silk trade, its silk workshops boosted by imports of soaps and dyes from Athens.
 The growth of this trade in Thebes continued to such an extent that by the middle of the 12th century, the city had become the biggest producer of silks in the entire Byzantine empire, surpassing even the Byzantine capital, Constantinople.
 The women of Thebes were famed for their skills at weaving.
 Theban silk was prized above all others during this period, both for its quality and its excellent reputation.
+This prosperity made it a target for the Normans of Sicily.
+In 1147, they attacked Boeotia and plundered Thebes.
+They also captured skilled craftsmen and relocated them to Palermo to develop the sicilian silk industry.
+Nonetheless, the city quickly regained its prosperity, attracting Venetian merchants who negotiated advantageous privileges to purchase local silk from the imperial government.

+Benjamin of Tudela visited Thebes around 1161 or 1162.
+At that time, the city served as a regional administrative center, home to a local elite, a major producer of silk textiles, and an important regional market, all of which contributed to urban and demographic growth.
+Although there is no specific data on Thebes's overall population, estimates suggest it housed between 20,000 and 30,000 inhabitants, typical for a major Byzantine provincial city.
+Benjamin of Tudela reported that Thebes had a Jewish population of 2,000, the largest Jewish community in any Byzantine city of the 12th century, except for Constantinople.

-Though severely plundered by the Normans in 1146, Thebes quickly recovered its prosperity and continued to grow rapidly until its conquest by the Latins of the Fourth Crusade in 1204.
+In 1205, Thebes was conquered by the Latins of the Fourth Crusade.

 Latin period

 Thanks to its wealth, the city was selected by the Frankish dynasty de la Roche as its capital, before it was permanently moved to Athens.
 After 1240, the Saint Omer family controlled the city jointly with the de la Roche dukes.
 The castle built by Nicholas II of Saint Omer on the Cadmea was one of the most beautiful of Frankish Greece.
 After its conquest in 1311 the city was used as a capital by the short-lived state of the Catalan Company.

 In 1379, the Navarrese Company took the city with the aid of the Latin Archbishop of Thebes, Simon Atumano.